Nene Macdonald

-Nene Macdonald (born 11 May 1994) is a Papua New Guinean professional rugby league footballer who plays as a er or for the Salford Red Devils in the Betfred Championship, and Papua New Guinea at international level.
+Nene Macdonald (born 11 May 1994) is a Papua New Guinean professional rugby league footballer who plays as a er or for St Helens in the Super League, and Papua New Guinea at international level.

 He previously played for the Leeds Rhinos and the Salford Red Devils in the Super League, Leigh Centurions in the Championship, Sydney Roosters, Gold Coast Titans, St George Illawarra Dragons, North Queensland Cowboys and the Cronulla-Sutherland Sharks in the National Rugby League, the Northern Pride RLFC and the Norths Devils in the Intrust Super Cup, the Wyong Roos and the Newtown Jets in the NSW Cup and the World All Stars at representative level.

 Background

-Born in Port Moresby, Papua New Guinea, Macdonald moved to Queensland, Australia at a young age and played his junior football for the Cairns Brothers, before being signed by the Gold Coast Titans.
+Born in Port Moresby, Papua New Guinea, Macdonald moved to Queensland, Australia at a young age.
+He played his junior football for the Cairns Brothers, before being signed by the Gold Coast Titans.

 Club career

 2012

 In 2012, he joined the Sydney Roosters.
 He played for the Roosters' NYC team in 2012 and 2013.